MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 > [!NOTE]
 > One capacity per trial.
 Additional Fabric capacity trials can be started until a maximum, set by Microsoft, is met.

 When you start a Fabric capacity trial, your trial [capacity](../enterprise/licenses.md#capacity) has 64 capacity units (CU).
-You don't have access to your capacity until you put something into it.
+You get the equivalent of an F64 capacity but there are a few key features that aren't available on trial capacities.
+These include [Co-Pilot](/fabric/get-started/copilot-faq-fabric), [Trusted workspace access](../security/security-trusted-workspace-access.md), and [Managed private endpoints](https://blog.fabric.microsoft.com/blog/introducing-managed-private-endpoints-for-microsoft-fabric-in-public-preview).

 To begin using your Fabric trial capacity, add items to **My workspace** or create a new workspace.
 Assign that workspace to your trial capacity [using the *Trial* license mode](workspaces.md#license-mode), and then all the items in that workspace are saved and executed in that capacity.
 Invite colleagues to those workspaces so they can share the trial experience with you.

 Although you don't actually receive a new license, the actions that you can perform and the features that you can user are similar to [Premium Per User (PPU)](/power-bi/enterprise/service-premium-per-user-faq] during the trial.
 When you share your workspace that's in trial capacity, the permissions of workspace users is also upgraded.
 Your Account manager still displays your nontrial license.
 But in order to make full use of Fabric, your trial includes the equivalent of a PPU license.
-There are a few key PPU features that aren't available on trial capacities.
-These include [Co-Pilot](/fabric/get-started/copilot-faq-fabric), [Trusted workspace access](../security/security-trusted-workspace-access.md), and [Managed private endpoints](https://blog.fabric.microsoft.com/blog/introducing-managed-private-endpoints-for-microsoft-fabric-in-public-preview).

 ## Existing Power BI users

 If you're an existing Power BI user, you can skip to [Start the Fabric trial](#start-the-fabric-capacity-trial).
-If you are already enrolled in a Power BI trial, you won't see the option to **Start trial" in your Account manager.
+If you're already enrolled in a Power BI trial, you won't see the option to **Start trial" in your Account manager.
 Instead, open Fabric and attempt to use a feature that requires a Fabric capacity.
-You'll be prompted to start a Fabric trial capacity.
+Fabric will prompt you to start a Fabric trial capacity.

 ## Users who are new to Power BI